mara-org/mara-app/README.md

 - **SRE Audit Report:** `SRE_AUDIT_REPORT.md`

 See the [Incident Response Runbook](docs/INCIDENT_RESPONSE.md) for detailed procedures on handling incidents, escalation, and post-mortems.

+## 🔒 Branch Protection & Code Owners

+### Branch Protection

+The `main` branch is protected and requires:
+- All changes must go through pull requests
+- Required status checks must pass before merging
+- Required reviews from code owners
+- Force pushes and direct pushes are disabled

+**TODO:** Configure branch protection in GitHub Settings:
+1. Go to `Settings` → `Branches` → `Branch protection rules`
+2. Add rule for `main` branch
+3. Enable:
+   - ✅ Require status checks to pass before merging
+   - ✅ Require pull request reviews before merging (at least 1 approval)
+   - ✅ Require review from code owners
+   - ✅ Do not allow bypassing the above settings
+   - ✅ Restrict pushes that create files larger than 100 MB
+   - ✅ Do not allow force pushes
+   - ✅ Do not allow deletions

+### Code Owners

+The `.github/CODEOWNERS` file automatically assigns reviewers for pull requests based on file paths.

+**Current Code Owners:**
+- `@justAbdulaziz10` and `@gqnxx` are owners for:
+  - `/lib/**` - All application code
+  - `/test/**` - All test files
+  - `/.github/**` - GitHub workflows and configuration

+**Adding More Owners:**

+To add more owners, edit `.github/CODEOWNERS` and add GitHub usernames (without @) to the appropriate paths.
+See the file header for instructions.

 ## 📋 Pull Requests & Issues